It is almost the end of 2012, and I think many of us are

 methodically work through it to achieve your goals.

-task.
+This doesn't have to be a daunting task.
 Here are some steps you can try to help you on your path to “re-invention”:

 ·